-Windows Phone 8 landed with a bang on 29 October, hot on the heels of the Windows 8 and Windows RT operating systems for PCs, laptops and tablets which were launched the previous Friday.
-So what’s new and how does it compare to the Windows Phone (WP) 7.5 operating system that came before it and the yet-to-be-launched Windows Phone 7.8 which will replace the current iteration?
+Windows Phone 8 landed with a bang on 29 October 2012, hot on the heels of the Windows 8 and Windows RT operating systems for PCs, laptops and tablets which were launched a week previous Friday.
+So what’s new and how does it compare to the Windows Phone (WP) 7.5 operating system that came before it?

 Windows Phone 8 brings support for HD displays, multi-core system-on-chips, microSD card readers, enhanced background multi-tasking, support for NFC, 128-bit Bitlocker encryption, VoIP and voice chat integration, native Skydrive integration and Nokia Maps technology.